holloway/mahara-mobile/README.md

     npm install

 Next build the application using `gulp` and use the `./dist/` output directory as a Phonegap project (e.g. zip it and upload it to Phonegap Build).

+## Troubleshooting

+#### Running `cordova run android` doesn't start the app on Android 4.x

+It might be caused by http://stackoverflow.com/a/30240520